 To file a claim with the EEOC, contact the nearest local EEOC office.
-More information about filing a claim with the EEOC can be found at http://www.eeoc.gov/facts/howtofil.html.
+More information about filing a claim with the EEOC can be found at the EEOC How to File page.

-Because Florida state law does not limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim, many Florida attorneys choose to file employment discrimination cases in federal court using federal and state law; however, most cases may be filed in either state or federal court.
+Florida state law does limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim for private employers, but many Florida attorneys choose to file employment discrimination cases in federal court using federal and state law.
+Punitive damages (damages intended to punish the employer) are limited or capped at $100,000 under state law, but may be awarded under federal law, subject to limits or caps based on the size of the employer.
+Most cases may be filed in either state or federal court.
 A case filed in state court using federal law may be "removed" to federal court by the employer because it involves a federal statute, such as Title VII or the ADEA.
-Punitive damages (damages intended to punish the employer) are limited or capped at $100,000 under state law, but may be awarded under federal law, subject to limits or caps based on the size of the employer.

-The EEOC must first issue the document known as "Dismissal and Notice of Rights" or "Notice of Right to Sue” (Form 161) before you can file a case based upon your federal claim.
+The EEOC must first issue the document known as "Dismissal and Notice of Rights" or "Notice of Right to Sue" before you can file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
-(Be sure to mark down that date when you receive the notice.)
+Be sure to mark down that date when you receive the notice.

 After your case has been pending with FCHR for 180 days, you may go ahead and file a lawsuit, as long as the FCHR has not already issued a "no cause" finding in your case.
-A lawsuit based on your state discrimination claim must be filed within four years of the alleged discriminatory action(s),” or 1 year of the date the FCHR has issued a "probable cause" determination in your case.
+A lawsuit based on your state discrimination claim must be filed within four years of the alleged discriminatory action(s), or one year from the date the FCHR issued a "probable cause" determination in your case.

 These deadlines are called the "statute of limitations."
 If you have received one of these agency dismissal letters, do not delay consulting with an attorney.
 If your lawsuit is not filed by the deadline, then you may lose your ability to pursue a discrimination case.